Bone Broth for Hormone Balance

 Lucky for me, I live in Boulder, where farms are plentiful, Whole Foods and great Farmers marker are close by.
 I can get grass-fed bones, free-range and organic bones, as well as chicken feet.
 I know that chicken feet don’t seem too appetizing, but chicken feet provide lots of collagen, proteins, calcium, and trace minerals and help make bone broth thick.
 Pure goodness!

-Bone broth has been used for centuries in many traditional cultures as a healing food.
+• Has been used for centuries in many traditional cultures as a healing food.
 There’s a reason chicken (Polish penicillin) soup is recommended in Poland when we’re sick with cold and the flu, and there is even evidence to support this theory.

 The medicinal properties of bone broth certainly don’t stop at the flu – check it out…

-Bone broth helps heal the gut and, eventually, your hormones!
+• Helps heal the gut and, eventually, your hormones!

 When hormones are working correctly, they do an extraordinary job.
 They regulate every aspect of your life—your sleep, sex drive, appetite, weight, energy, and even digestion.
 By eating the right foods and cutting out the one that creates inflammation in your body, you can balance your hormones and heal the gut.